 The delayed accounts production will mean the DFID requirement to report audited accounts by 31 December 2018 has not be met.
-However with the formally agreed reference being the accounts version 4 lodged on 23 October 2018, the requirement in Section 109(2) of the Constitution, for the Chief Auditor to audit the accounts within six-months of receipt or such longer time as the Governor may direct, will be achieved with the audit being concluded by 22 April 2019.
+However with the formally agreed reference being the accounts version 4 lodged on 23 October 2018, the requirement in Section 109(2) of the Constitution, for the Chief Auditor to audit the accounts within six-months of receipt or such longer time as the Governor may direct, was achieved with the audit being reported to ExCo on 16 April and concluded on 17 April 2019 with the official signing of the Financial Statements and Independent Auditor's Report.